An introduction to UI prototyping

 Let’s say you have an amazing idea for a product; you might be a founder driving some new B2B software to market, or you could be a brand manager with a fantastic idea for a revolutionary new app.
 Whatever the case may be, you probably have a really clear picture of how you want your design to look, function, and feel.

 But, how do you demonstrate this and bring your design to life?
-Prototyping.
+UI prototyping.
 That’s how.

-So, what exactly is digital prototyping?
-What are the different kinds of prototypes?
-And how does a design prototype fit alongside both wireframes and mockups within the wider design process?
-We explain all in our guide to digital product prototyping.
+So, what exactly is a UI prototype?
+What are the different types?
+And how does a prototype fit alongside both wireframes and mockups within the wider design process?
+We explain all in our guide to UI prototyping...

 Skip to section: